-The findings of numerous studies of ill patients suffering from diseases such as AIDS suggest that the patients who remained optimistic showed symptoms later and survived longer than the patients with a more realistic attitude.
+The findings of numerous studies of ill patients suffering from diseases such as AIDS suggest that the patients who remained optimistic showed symptoms later and survived longer than the patients with a more realistic outlook.

-This research has important implications for the subject of health and prevention.
+Naturally, this research has important implications for the subject of health and prevention.

 If psychology is going to improve the whole of human existence, it’s not enough to repair the worst in people.

 Wisdom is one of the most valued traits all over the world and across cultures.
 Most people believe that wisdom is a product of age and experience.
-However, a more vigorous and scientific approach to wisdom has come out of the Max Planck Institute of Berlin, where the Berlin wisdom paradigm was developed.
+However, a more robust and scientific approach to wisdom has come out of the Max Planck Institute of Berlin, where the Berlin wisdom paradigm was developed.

 Paul Bates and Ursula Staudinger’s (2000) findings on wisdom resulted in a complex model that views this trait as a cognitive and motivational heuristic for organizing knowledge in pursuit of individual and collective excellence.

-David Lubinsky and Camilla Benbow take a different approach to excellence.
+David Lubinsky and Camilla Benbow (2000) take a different approach to excellence.
 Their focus is on children with exceptional intellectual abilities.
 Considering issues of how to identify, nurture, counsel, and teach these children, they argue that neglecting the potential of such extraordinary children would be a terrible loss to society.